xdrip/xdrip_docs/docs/use/misc.md

 ##### Wake Workarounds

-Fixed a non compliance in respect to some Android of devices, now default.
+Fixed a non compliance in respect to some Android of devices, now default for Samsung, Xiaomi, OnePlus, Oppo and Huawei.
 Should be kept **enabled**.

 <img src="../images/M-S-LCS15d.png" style="zoom:75%;" />